Lolindhir/PnP/src/assets/rules/classes/Wizard.md

 ### Level 18: Spell Mastery
 You have achieved such mastery over certain spells that you can cast them at will.
 Choose a level 1 and a level 2 spell in your spellbook that have a casting time of an action.
 You always have those spells prepared, and you can cast them at their lowest level without expending a spell slot.
 To cast either spell at a higher level, you must expend a spell slot.
-Whenever you finish a Long Rest, you can study your spellbook and replace one of those spells with an eligible spell of the same level from the book.
+Whenever you start an Adventuring Period, you can study your spellbook and replace one of those spells with an eligible spell of the same level from the book.